JonatanLindh/kandidat/text/rapport/rapport.typ

 == Optimizing the Planet Generation #text(red)[William Klar ERIK] <planet-optimize-ref>
 Replacing height maps with marching cubes in mesh generation significantly increases computational demands due to the added dimensionality.
 This section describes how the planet generation was optimized in order to address this challenge.

-=== Compute Shader #text(red)[William klar]
+=== Compute Shader #text(red)[William klar, Jacob klar]
+#text(blue)[
+The first optimization step involved moving the marching cubes from the CPU to a compute shader on the GPU.
+Unlike the standard rendering pipeline, compute shaders are standalone programs invoked directly by the CPU, with custom-defined inputs @openglcs.

+The main motivation for this shift was to leverage the GPU’s strong parallelization capabilities.
+Given that the marching cubes processes each scalar independently, it inherently lends itself to parallel execution, making the GPU well-suited for this task.
+]

+#text(red)[
+*Förslag ^*

-The initial optimization step involved transitioning the marching cubes generation process from the CPU to a compute shader.
+#strike[The initial optimization step involved transitioning the marching cubes generation process from the CPU to a compute shader.

 Unlike the standard rendering pipeline, a compute shader operates independently and is invoked directly by the CPU.
 In contrast to other shader stages in the rendering pipeline that follow a clearly defined input-output structure, compute shaders utilize an abstract input model that is defined by the user. @openglcs

-The primary motivation for employing a compute shader was the significant parallelization capabilities offered by the GPU.
-As previously noted, the marching cubes algorithm iterates through a grid of points, using the eight neighboring points at each step to construct a polygon.
-Since each iteration is largely independent of the others, the algorithm is inherently parallelizable— an area in which GPUs excel.
+The primary motivation for employing a compute shader was the significant parallelization #text(red)[capabilities] #text(maroon)[Staffan: avstavning på?] offered by the GPU.
+As previously noted, the marching cubes algorithm iterates through a scalar field, using the eight neighboring points at each step to construct a polygon.
+Since each iteration is largely independent of the others, the algorithm is inherently parallelizable\u{2014}an area in which GPUs excel.]
+]

+#text(blue)[
+After transitioning the marching cubes algorithm to a compute shader, this GPU-based mesh generation approach was tested against its CPU counterpart.
+The testing involved feeding identical scalar fields to both the CPU and GPU #text(red)[implementations] #text(maroon)[Staffan: avstavning på?] of the algorithm and measuring the time required to generate the resulting mesh.
+The tests were performed across a range of different sizes to ensure broader applicability of the results.
+]

+#text(red)[
+*Förslag ^*

-After transitioning the marching cubes algorithm to a compute shader-based approach, a compute shader was successfully implemented to generate a mesh using this algorithm.
+#strike[After transitioning the marching cubes algorithm to a compute shader-based approach, a compute shader was successfully implemented to generate a mesh using this algorithm.
 Following the implementation, performance testing was carried out to assess whether GPU-based mesh generation offered improved efficiency compared to the CPU-based approach.

-This testing involved feeding identical grids of data points to both the CPU and GPU implementations of the algorithm and measuring the time required to generate the resulting mesh.
-The tests were performed across a range of different grid sizes to ensure broader applicability of the results.
+This testing involved feeding identical grids of data points to both the CPU and GPU #text(red)[implementations] #text(maroon)[Staffan: avstavning på?] of the algorithm and measuring the time required to generate the resulting mesh.
+The tests were performed across a range of different grid sizes to ensure broader applicability of the results.]
+]

+#text(blue)[
+Surprisingly, the GPU approach performed worse (see blabla (*ta med en figur/table som visar någon benchmark*)).
+This is likely due to overhead from buffer setup and data retrieval from the buffer, a common bottleneck in compute shader workflows.
+Additionally, the triangle buffer was configured for the worst case polygonization (up to five vertices per polygon(s)), which added to retrieval time.

+In the end, this approach did not achieve the intended reduction in planet generation time; however, as alternative methods remain available, the focus shifted to exploring a different solution.
+]

+#text(red)[
+*Förslag ^*

-Contrary to initial expectations, the GPU implementation demonstrated lower performance than its CPU counterpart.
+#strike[Contrary to initial expectations, the GPU implementation demonstrated lower performance than its CPU counterpart.
 It is hypothesized that this outcome is primarily due to the overhead associated with buffer setup and retrieval, which is a known bottleneck in compute shader workflows.
-Additionally, the triangle buffer was configured to accommodate the worst-case scenario in mesh generation, assuming that each voxel could produce up to five polygons, thereby increasing retrieval time.
+Additionally, the triangle buffer was configured to accommodate the worst-case scenario in mesh generation, assuming that each voxel could produce up to five polygons, thereby increasing retrieval time.]
+]

+#text(red)[Vi behöver nog inte nämna Unity här?] #text(purple)[_ sant _]

-Furthermore, unlike Unity—which allows for indirect mesh creation directly within compute shaders to mitigate buffer-related overhead—Godot lacks such functionality.
+#text(red)[#strike[Furthermore, unlike Unity—which allows for indirect mesh creation directly within compute shaders to mitigate buffer-related overhead—Godot lacks such functionality.
 As a result, buffer retrieval must be performed manually, which introduces additional inefficiencies within the engine's pipeline.
-In the end, this approach did not achieve the intended reduction in planet generation time; however, as alternative methods remain available, the focus will now shift to exploring a different solution.
+In the end, this approach did not achieve the intended reduction in planet generation time; however, as alternative methods remain available, the focus shifted to exploring a different solution.]]

-=== Worker Thread Pooling #text(red)[William klar]
+=== Worker Thread Pooling #text(red)[William klar] <worker-thread-pooling-ref>
 An alternative approach involved partitioning the workload across multiple threads.
 Specifically, in addition to the main thread, a dedicated thread was introduced to handle planet generation requests.
 Previously, all operations were executed on the main thread, including a loop responsible for generating each planet during solar system creation.
 This process led to performance issues, as the computationally intensive planet generation caused noticeable stuttering; when the function to create a planet or solar system was invoked, the frame could not advance until the corresponding meshes had been fully generated.
 By offloading the generation tasks to a separate thread, the main thread could simply dispatch requests and proceed without delay.

+#text(blue)[
+  To further optimize this two-threaded strategy, a thread pool is introduced to distribute the workload of planet generation across multiple threads, rather than relying on a single thread.
+A thread pool @threadpool2 works by pre-allocating a set number of threads at startup.
+When a task, like planet generation, is submitted, it joins a queue, and an available worker thread executes it.
+This approach improves efficiency and performance by reusing threads, thereby avoiding the substantial overhead associated with creating new threads for each task.
+]

-To further enhance this multi-threading strategy and reduce the overhead associated with repeatedly creating and destroying threads, the planet generation system was transitioned to use a thread pool.
+#text(red)[#strike[To further enhance this multi-threading strategy and reduce the overhead associated with repeatedly creating and destroying threads, the planet generation system was transitioned to use a thread pool.
 Since creating threads incurs considerable overhead and is relatively resource-intensive, it is desirable to minimize this cost—an objective that thread pools are designed to address.

 A thread pool functions by allocating a predefined number of threads at startup; in the context of Godot @threadpool2, this initialization occurs during project startup.
 When a task—such as planet generation—is submitted, it is added to a task queue.
 One of the pre-allocated threads (commonly referred to as workers) retrieves the task from the queue, executes it, and then proceeds to the next available task.
 This approach eliminates the need to create new threads for each operation, thereby improving efficiency and performance. @threadpool1
+]]

-This adjustment significantly reduced stuttering between frames and allowed for a smoother experience.
+This multi-threaded adjustment significantly reduced stuttering between frames and allowed for a smoother experience. #text(red)[_Kanske visa någon slags benchmark för att visa att det förbättrades?
+(Dock så kanske lite svårt eftersom det ända som har hänt är att planet generation är på en annan tråd?)_]

 === Chunking & Level-of-detail #text(red)[William klar]
+#text(red)[#strike[
 An additional optimization technique for planet generation involved implementing a chunking system.
 Chunking, as previously described, partitions data into equally sized segments.
 However, to further enhance performance, it was necessary to integrate a level-of-detail (LOD) mechanism.
 In this context, LOD entails reducing mesh complexity for distant planetary regions by using fewer data points during mesh generation—particularly relevant when employing the marching cubes algorithm.
 This reduction improves performance by enabling faster loading of less detailed planetary areas.

 To support both chunking and LOD, an octree data structure was adopted.
 As referenced in #ref(<B-octree>), an octree recursively subdivides space into hierarchical nodes.
 Each leaf node in the octree represents a chunk of the planet, with the depth of the node determining the level of detail—shallower leaves correspond to lower resolution.
 Subdivision is driven by the player's proximity: as the player approaches a region, the corresponding node subdivides into eight higher-resolution child nodes, increasing local mesh detail dynamically.
 This approach ensures that only regions near the player are rendered in high detail, significantly improving efficiency.
 In summary, the octree effectively addresses both chunking and LOD requirements in a unified structure.

-#text(blue)[The implementation initializes an instance of the Octree class with a size equal to the planet's diameter.
+The implementation initializes an instance of the Octree class with a size equal to the planet's diameter.
 Mesh generation is managed by the OctreePlanetSpawner class, where a resolution variable defines the number of data points per chunk (e.g., a resolution of 32 results in $32^3$ data points). @fig:octmc1 illustrates the octree planet structure with visible chunk outlines.

 Subdivision occurs based on the player’s proximity to leaf nodes: when the player approaches within a set distance, the Octree subdivides the node up to a predefined MaxDepth, generating higher-resolution meshes via the OctreePlanetSpawner and disabling the parent mesh.
 When the player moves away, subdivisions are removed, and the parent mesh is re-enabled.
 The root node is never removed.

 While the implementation successfully incorporates chunks and varying levels of detail (LODs), a limitation inherent to the marching cubes algorithm when used with differing LODs is the occasional appearance of gaps at the borders between chunks of disparate resolutions (as partially evident in @mct2).
 This issue arises because higher-resolution chunks capture more points along the isosurface, potentially revealing dips that may be overlooked in lower-resolution chunks.

-There exists solution to fix it but due to time constraints we were unable to implement them.]
+There exists solutions to fix it but due to time constraints we were unable to implement them.]]

+#text(blue)[
+  A chunking system was implemented to optimize planet generation.
+To further boost performance, a level-of-detail (LOD) mechanism was added, reducing mesh complexity for distant planetary regions by using fewer scalar values, which is especially important when using the marching cubes algorithm.
+This speeds up loading as rendering less detailed areas is quicker.

+  An octree data structure was employed to support both chunking and LOD.
+An octree, as mentioned in @B-octree, recursively divides space into nodes, where each leaf will now represent a planet chunk.
+Node depth determines the detail level—shallower leaves have lower resolution and vice versa.
+Subdivision is driven by player proximity: as the player approaches, the node subdivides into higher-resolution child nodes, increasing detail.
+This dynamic adjustment ensures that only nearby regions are rendered in high detail, improving efficiency.

+  The implementation works by having an _Octree_ class, which is initialized with a size matching the planet's diameter, while the _OctreePlanetSpawner_ class manages mesh generation.
+A resolution variable sets the number of scalar values per chunk (e.g., $32^3$ for a resolution of 32).
+As the player nears a leaf node, it subdivides, unless it is at a predefined MaxDepth (to avoid infinite subdivisions), generating higher-resolution meshes while disabling the parent mesh.
+Moving away reverses this process, with subdivisions removed and the parent mesh restored.
+The root node always remains intact.

+  However, a limitation of the marching cubes algorithm with varying LODs is occasional gaps between chunks of different resolutions (as partially evident in @mct2), as higher-resolution chunks capture more surface points while lower resolution might miss them.
+Although solutions exist to fix this issue, time constraints prevented their implementation and thus were not addressed.
+]

 #align(center,
   grid(